Sylig/Main/README.md

 - Postman
 - Express

-You can see some of my works in this repository which will be kept updated in due course.
+You can see some of my works in my repositories which will be kept updated in due course.

 How to reach me - email address: Simonaligorio@icloud.com